alshedivat/al-folio/_posts/2022-11-20-Quaternary-geomorphology-of-Norway.md

 Luckily, although being few in size, the precious farmland can still be found upon glaciolfluvial, fluvial sediments and marine deposits in lowland areas adjacent to and under the former ice divided in southeastern Norway, where the average Quaternary sediment thickness is estimated to ca. **6 m**, similar to Sweden<d-cite key="olsen.etal_2013"></d-cite>.

-### 1.2 Beyond *the present is the key to the past*
+### 1.2 Beyond the present is the key to the past

  During the field trip, we visited Jotunheim and Dovrefjell area in southern Norway.
 Assuming that the natural processes continue occurring and follow the same laws, we infer what happened in past by what we have seen today.
 This is a basic geoscience principle:

 > The present is the key to the past. -- Charles Lyell

 Today, people are also curious about what can we learn from the past.
 The past is the key to the future as well.
 The instability of marine-based ice sheets, e.g. the West Antarctic Ice Sheet today, or EISC back to the LGM, is the tipping element of the climate system.
-Understanding past responses of ice sheets to past climate change provides an important long-term context for observations of present, and projected future, ice-sheet dynamics.<d-cite key="regnell.etal_2021; @sejrup.etal_2022"></d-cite>
+Understanding past responses of ice sheets to past climate change provides an important long-term context for observations of present, and projected future, ice-sheet dynamics.<d-cite key="regnell.etal_2021; sejrup.etal_2022"></d-cite>

 ## 2 Definition and concepts - From climate to landforms